neos/neos-development-collection/TYPO3.Neos/Documentation/CreatingASite/NodeTypes/NodeTypeDefinition.rst

   .. _options-node-actions:

   ``actions``
-    A list of actions that happen at particular moments of the node lifecycle.
+    A list of actions that happen at particular moments of node editing.
 For now `onCreate` is the only supported option.
+    Please note: Node actions are only executed when working with the Neos backend (or the Neos specific ``NodeOperations`` service).
+If you need to trigger general lifecycle actions that are not bound to editing, you can use the signals emitted by the ``Node`` class.

     ``onCreate``
       Array of actions that get triggered when the node is being created.
 Each action represents a node transformation